 How will the UTC students acquire work-related skills?

-Students will spend at least half a day every week on work placements with employers in MediaCityUK and benefit from masterclass sessions and expert tuition from industry professionals.
+in the specialism students will complete a live brief at least 3 times per year with an employer and benefit from masterclass sessions and expert talks from industry professionals.
 In addition, our curriculum is underpinned by a strong thread of entrepreneurship, teaching students the principles of teamwork, problem-solving, creativity and determination.

 How does the UTC fit into MediaCityUK?

 Located close to all of the key MediaCityUK employers and facilities, we have forged strong links with both large and small companies in the digital and creative sector, and students will benefit from the close working relationships with the leading employers there.